KeithRochester/Standard-Monitoring-Framework/README.md

 ![Business Services Diagram View](.//Documentation/Screencaps/Example%20Business%20Service.png)

+If you have SquaredUp (and you really should) I've created [dashboards and perspectives](Documentation/SquaredUp/SquaredUp.md)

 ## What’s Next

 Any suggestions/feedback gratefully received or if you want to help improve/fix the MPs get in touch.